-In order for an application to be eligible for review, the following materials should be provided:

-Verification: Mark boxes with an "X" to indicate features on site or label "N/P" if they are not present.
+In order for an application to be eligible for review, the following materials should be provided: Verification: Mark boxes with an "X" to indicate features on site or label "N/P" if they are not present.

-- 1. This completed application form and checklist. - 2.
+- This completed application form and checklist. - 2.
 Application fee. - 3.
 Location Map with north arrow. - 4.
 A narrative describing the natural features, wildlife and environmental characteristics present on the site.
 Include any information about past activities that may have contributed to the present day site conditions.
 The narrative should describe the vegetation on site.
 It may be helpful to compare the site vegetation to the community types identified in "Guide to the Natural Communities of Florida" or comparable reference materials that provide qualitative or quantitative descriptions of Leon County vegetation.
 The guide is available for purchase from the CARL Program, Division of the State Lands, (850) 487-1750.
+Ecosystems of Florida, Meyers and Ewel, 1991, University of Central Florida Press is another useful reference.
+Discuss wildlife habitat characteristics of the site and list any wildlife species observed or anticipated to be on site.
+Additional resources for listed species information include the Florida Game and Fresh Water Fish Commission at (850) 488-6661, FAX (850) 922-5679 and the Florida Natural Areas Inventory at (850) 224-8207.
+If the site is greater than 20 acres, a Florida Natural Areas Inventory will be required and a copy must be included with this submittal.